State statute requires that a specific list of factors be weighed.

 - The party's health and ages

 - Comparison of hardships between the parties

 The law provides structure for determining the duration of support and the judge may vary the statutory duration provisions at his or her discretion to account for the circumstances.
 For marriages not of long duration, California statute says that it is the goal for the supported party to become self-supporting in a reasonable time, which is generally half the length of the marriage.

 Long duration is usually a 10-year marriage, depending on the circumstances such as gaps of separation during the marriage.
 If the judge deems marriage to be of long duration, no end date for the support may be set.
 The court retains jurisdiction and can modify or terminate the order for changed circumstances in the future.
 This is in contrast to some other states that have recently changed their laws to discourage alimony of indefinite or permanent duration.

 Any alimony order will end if either party dies, the court order provides for it or the recipient remarries.
 Either party may also go back to court to request a modification of a support order if there is a change of circumstances.

 While this article talks of spousal support in divorce, it is also an issue in legal separation.
 When partners in a California domestic partnership divorce or separate, the law that applies is the same and the support is called partner support.

-The lawyers at Klein DeNatale Goldner with offices in Fresno, Bakersfield, and San Diego advise and represent people facing divorce throughout the San Joaquin Valley.
+The lawyers at Klein DeNatale Goldner with offices in Fresno, Bakersfield, Fresno, San Diego, and Santa Barbara advise and represent people facing divorce throughout the San Joaquin Valley.